how to power a raspberry pi the right way

 Download now

-It’s possible to use a USB cable to power a Raspberry Pi by plugging it into a free USB port on your computer.
-This isn’t the best way, as the computer won’t deliver enough current to power all of your accessories.
-However, it’s a convenient way to start it if you have nothing else available.
-You’ll probably get the lightening symbol with a few USB accessories or if you ask too much to your Pi.
+It’s possible to power a Raspberry Pi by plugging a regular USB cable into a port on your computer.
+This isn’t the best way, however, as the computer won’t deliver enough current to power all of your accessories.

 Download Your Essential Linux Commands Guide!